 If you aren’t happy with your Medicare coverage, you have a once-a-year opportunity to make changes.
-During the Medicare Annual Election Period, you can change to a different type of Medicare plan, switch Medicare Advantage plans, or change your prescription drug coverage.
+During the Medicare Annual Enrollment Period, also know as the Medicare Annual Election Period, you can change to a different type of Medicare plan, switch Medicare Advantage plans, or change your prescription drug coverage.

-The Medicare Annual Election Period, or AEP, runs from October 15 to December 7.
+The Medicare Annual Enrollment Period, or AEP, runs from October 15 to December 7.

-Changes Allowed during the Medicare Annual Election Period
+Changes Allowed During the Medicare Annual Enrollment Period

 - Switch from Medicare Advantage (Part C) to Original Medicare Parts A and B